YAMAHA TDM900 (2002 - 2011) Review

 The Yamaha TDM900 is miles better than the older TDM850.
 The stainless exhaust, alloy frame and paint is much improved, but the mild steel suspension linkage is prone to the same rust problem as the 850.
 In 2006 there was a recall to address a problem with the TDM's throttle position sensor.

 Older Yamaha TDM900s can be had for the same price as a 10-year-old CBR, making them good value to buy secondhand.
 Compare it to a BMW GS, and it's an utter bargain.
 Both are aimed at adventurous non-conformists, but only the Yamaha TDM900's this affordable.
-Find a Yamaha TDM900 for sale

 For an adventure-style motorcycle the TDM900 is pretty basic, but that was the norm back when it was first launched.
 You do get an ignition-based immobiliser (’04 motorcycles onwards), though.
 Official luggage is available for the TDM900 too and there are plenty of race-style exhausts to fit.

 |Rear suspension||Preload, rebound, compression|